TalBarmocha/GoogleSheetsSave-Send/README.md

 so I created this script to help me do this automatically.

-This script downloads a sheet from 'Google Sheets' send it via gmail and then deletes it from the location downloaded
+This script downloads a sheet from `Google Sheets` send it via gmail and then deletes it from the location downloaded

 thanks to [The-Intrigued-Engineer](https://github.com/The-Intrigued-Engineer) for the [encoding solution](https://github.com/The-Intrigued-Engineer/python_emails/blob/main/with_attachments.py)